Glassy gravity: 4-sphere with background fluctuations

 The result \eqref{G1} applies when any pair of replicas $a,b$ is equivalent.
 If spacetime is unstable, then we expect this to be too simple, because we can then have a replica $b$ that grew out of $a$ through instability, which may be inequivalent to replica $c$ that lives across a horizon.

 Thus we must probe for replica symmetry breaking.
 It was shown in \cite{Monasson95,Franz95} that it is sufficient to work in the neighborhood of $m=1$, where one can define a potential $V$ whose shape encodes the possibility of replica symmetry breaking.
 If $G_{ab}(q)$ for $a \neq b$ can only take two values, then after properly inserting this ansatz into $G_{ab}(q)$ we can create the Franz-Parisi potential $V[G_1(q)] = \p (f_V/(nm))/\p m|_{m=1}$ which is a functional of the propagator $G_1(q)$. $V$ measures the free energy cost to maintain the system with correlations $G_{ab}(q)=G_1(q)$, rather than $G(q)$ \cite{Franz95}.
 We choose $G_1$ to make the potential stationary, $G_1=G_1^*$, and then $V[G_1^*(q)] = \Sigma/\Omega$ is the complexity density \cite{Monasson95,Franz95}.
 The physical meaning of this last relation is that in the glassy phase, the system pays a free energy cost $V$ in exchange for creating a complexity density $\Sigma/\Omega$, since the total thermodynamic free energy $f=(f+V)-V$ does not see the metastable states.
+This assumes that the metastable states have a characteristic free energy.

 The stationarity equation for $V$ always has a solution $G^*_1(q) = G(q)$ with $V=0$.
 When a second local minimum appears, there are metastable states \cite{Monasson95,Franz95}.
 It can be seen from \eqref{fV2} that the new term induced by background metric fluctuations always decreases the free energy, and is destabilizing.
 This is an artifact of our primitive method of adding background fluctuations and must be stabilized in a UV-complete quantum gravity theory.
 As a consequence, we find that $V$ gains a new stationary point, but which is a local maximum.
 We interpret $V$ evaluated at this point to be the density of {\it unstable} states.
 Thus replica symmetry breaking-- interpreted as the appearance of a new stationary point-- corresponds to instability of the background space, as argued for above.